Crossing The Picket Line As a Travel Nurse

-Anne flew to Minnesota thinking she would only be there for 1 week, but ended up being there for 4 months.
-It financially made sense to stay, so her boyfriend had to fly out to visit her every other weekend.
+Anne flew to Minnesota thinking she would only be there for one week, but ended up being there for four months.
+It financially made sense to stay, so her boyfriend flew out to visit her every other weekend.
 Even at the end of a strike, some nurses end up quitting and do not return.
 So the hospital may offer an extended contract to the travel nurses at the same rate as strike coverage.

-It’s important to stay in close contact with your travel company while working the strike so you’re not incurring any expenses that won’t be reimbursed.
+It’s important to stay in close contact with your travel company recruiter while working the strike, so you’re not incurring any expenses that won’t be reimbursed.
 It should be noted that most strike travel contracts have some sort of guaranteed compensation.

 Though controversial, working a strike travel assignment has its benefits.
 Because of the high demand, you may make more in two days than you would in an entire week.
 The base pay will be slightly above the normal wage, but the overtime may be double or even triple the normal rate.